 Now one may say that if Roosevelt had not included this 5oz exemption then illegal hoarding would have happened.
-Perhaps it would have but in this exemption we see Roosevelt the Socialist in action.
-For you see, democratic socialism has this thing about progressive taxation and I suggest the same for confiscation.
-Just as people will not start paying tax on their income until they have crossed their personal "allowance", so it was with this gold exemption clause.
+Perhaps it would have but in this threshold rule we see Roosevelt the Socialist in action.
+For you see, democratic socialism has this thing about progressive taxation and confiscation.
+Just as people will not start paying tax on their income until they have crossed their personal "allowance", so it was with this gold clause.
 How do you get the majority of average income voters on your side on this matter?
 You simply let them keep a portion of their gold and then give them the added bonus of a 57% windfall when gold is revalued to $35!
-How many sold their five eagle allowance at $35 instead of $20?
-Nobody knows for sure but that is how reflation works, you create extra dollars for people to spend.

 So how would this arrested form of confiscation work if it was imposed today?
-If President Obama seized the gold ETFs but allowed citizens to keep five ounces per head how would that pan out?
-Quite easily I suspect.
-As it happens, five ounces of gold currently costs about $4800.
-If the average American wage is $40000 today, then this 5oz would form 12% of annual income.
-In 1933, it would have been 7% at $20 an ounce and 12% at $35 an ounce so not much of a difference even after 76 years (herein we see gold's ability to preserve wealth across the decades).
+As it happens, five ounces of gold currently costs about $2800.
+If the average American wage is $40000 today, then this 5oz would form 7% of annual income.
+In 1933, it would have been 7% ($100 into $1400).
+Who said gold was not a good store of wealth?